Bangkok to Ayutthaya Day Trip 2026: Best Way to Travel |Train, Tour, or Private Charter?

 FAQ – Bangkok to Ayutthaya Day Trip

-What is the best way to travel from Bangkok to Ayutthaya?
+What is the best way to get around the ruins?

 Must-see temples are Wat Mahathat, Wat Phra Si Sanphet, Wat Chaiwatthanaram, Wat Yai Chai Mongkhon, and Wat Lokaya Sutharam.